 July 16, 2020: Architectural Advisory Committee Meeting 8:30AM - Remote/Virtual Meeting

 - Landscape Plans - March 2020

-Project plan sets are also available at the City Library and at City Hall.
+Project plan sets are also available at City Hall for review by appointment.

-If you have any questions, please contact Art Henriques at the City of Half Moon Bay Community Development Department, 501 Main Street, or at email@example.com or (650) 726-8270.
+If you have any questions, please contact Tara Hatcher at the City of Half Moon Bay Community Development Department, 501 Main Street, or at email@example.com or (650) 726-8270.

 Subscribe to email updates for this project, or other newsletters and email periodicals (scroll down to select the lists to which you’d like to subscribe).